kylehost/legals/FAIR-USE.md

 - Users should implement security best practices, such as using strong passwords and enabling two-factor authentication, to protect their accounts.

 ### 6. Reporting Violations
-- Users are encouraged to report any suspected violations of this Fair Use Policy to our support team at support@kyleshosting.com.
+- Users are encouraged to report any suspected violations of this Fair Use Policy to our support team at support@kyle-hosting.xyz .
 We take all reports seriously and will investigate any claims of abuse.

 ### 7. Amendments
 - This Fair Use Policy may be updated periodically.
 Continued use of our services after changes indicates acceptance of the new terms.

-For any questions or concerns regarding this Fair Use Policy, please contact us at support@kyleshosting.com.
+For any questions or concerns regarding this Fair Use Policy, please contact us at support@kyle-hosting.xyz.
 Thank you for choosing Kyle's Hosting Service!